-F.5 Maximum Competitors:
+F.5 Maximum Competitors.

-Each country can enter an open amount of competitors for each event/match in the Championship, including juniors - this however depends on the allocation of places the country is provided by the Match Director/ Organising Committee.
+Each country can enter a number of competitors for each event/match in the Championship, including juniors - this however depends on the allocation of places the country is provided by the Match Director/ Organising Committee.
 (To clarify, at some competitions a country may be allocated 6 places, at another they may be allocated 9 or more.
-This will depend on the amount of benches available and the number of other countries attending).
+This will depend on the number of benches available and the number of other countries attending).

-F.6 Teams:
+F.6 Teams.